PanverseRobotics/portality-web-viewer/README.md

 This can be hosted locally using a webserver pointing to this folder or it can be accessed at [https://viewer.portality.ai](https://viewer.portality.ai)

-Coming soon on our product website at [https://portality.ai](https://portality.ai) is a way to learn these splats easily with your data.
+Coming soon on our product website at [https://portality.ai](https://portality.ai) is a way to learn these splats easily with your data, and much more.
 Contact us at the email: portality at panverserobotics.com or here on github for feedback and suggestions.

 ## Controls